getsentry/sentry-elixir/README.md

 our local development machines, exceptions will never be sent, because the default value is not in the list of `included_environments`.

 Sentry uses the [hackney HTTP client](https://github.com/benoitc/hackney) for HTTP requests.
-If you need to set [hackney configurations](https://github.com/benoitc/hackney/blob/master/doc/hackney.md#request5) for things like a proxy or different pool, the `hackney_opts` configuration is passed directly to hackney.
+Sentry starts its own hackney pool named `:sentry_pool` with a default connection pool of 50, and a connection timeout of 5000 milliseconds.
+The pool can be configured with the `hackney_pool_max_connections` and `hackney_pool_timeout` configuration keys.
+If you need to set other [hackney configurations](https://github.com/benoitc/hackney/blob/master/doc/hackney.md#request5) for things like a proxy, using your own pool or response timeouts, the `hackney_opts` configuration is passed directly to hackney for each request.

 ## Testing Your Configuration